vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Incorporated transaction cost assumptions (slippage, commissions) into all backtest logic using a generic utility function.
 All strategies and trade logs now reflect net PnL after costs.
 The report states cost assumptions and net results, and users can configure cost parameters.
 All changes are TDD-verified with new tests in tests/test_transaction_costs.py.
 Legacy tests and report logic updated for new cost handling and reporting.
 No further action pending.
 - [x] Task 8: Specify Backtest Timeframe and Frequency (2025-04-28)
   - Added start_date, end_date, and frequency fields to config.json.
-  - Updated data fetching and backtest logic to use these fields.
+  - Updated data fetching and backtest logic to use these fields for all analyses.
-  - Added TDD test to verify correct data range and frequency.
+- [x] Task 13.1: Parameter Sensitivity/Robustness Analysis (2025-04-29)
-  - Updated summary.md and documentation accordingly.
+  - The report now includes a "Parameter Sensitivity Analysis" section with a Markdown table and static image summarizing Sharpe, Return, Drawdown, etc. for different parameter sets.
+Implementation follows Kalish Nadh's Markdown visualization philosophy and is fully TDD-compliant.
+Minimal code added to report_generator.py.
 - [x] Refactored pipeline.py to run a unified portfolio backtest across all tickers and generate a single report.
 Removed per-ticker loop and generate_report calls.
 (2025-04-27)
 - [x] Refactored generate_report in report_generator.py to remove the ticker parameter and generate a single portfolio-level report (portfolio_report.md).
 All per-ticker references replaced with portfolio-level naming.
 (2025-04-27)
 - [x] Updated tests in tests/test_report_generation.py and tests/test_pipeline.py to call generate_report and run_pipeline with unified inputs, checking for portfolio_report.md and portfolio_equity.png.
 (2025-04-27)